rokwire/events-manager/README.md

         * if **timeType** is **START_TIME_ONLY** or **ALL_TIME**,
             - endDate is set to 23:59 in the **endDate**
         * else extracted from **endDate** and **endTime**
+    - eventStauts: now defaulted to incomplete but from reliable sources, it should be marked as approved
 - Optional Fields:
     - description: extracted from **description** and furthered parsed by *Beautiful Soup 4.4*
     - titleURL: extracted from **titleURL**